javaplus/ansible_pi_timer_box/README.md

 Run this command to add the key so you don't have to keep typing password: ssh-add
+If that can't connect to ssh agent start it like this: eval $(ssh-agent)

 Run ansible recipes like this: